Iceland · tool

 Hákarl

-Fermented Greenland shark, known for its strong ammonia smell and acquired taste.
-While not for everyone, trying hákarl is a quintessential Icelandic experience, often chased with a shot of Brennivín (schnapps).
+Fermented Greenland shark, known for its strong ammonia smell and pungent taste.
+It's a true Icelandic delicacy, often chased with a shot of Brennivín (schnapps), and a must-try for the adventurous eater.

 Skyr